stemjust4u/p1-blink-mqtt/README.md

 ---

-To avoid posting my wifi ID/password on github I put the information in a local file and read it into a list.
-Be careful with case sensitivity.
-I found out Paho (python3) was not case sensitive to the wifi SSID.
-But umqttsimple (upython) was case sensitive.
+_Security - To avoid posting my wifi/mqtt broker info​ on github I put the user/password information in a local file (not loaded to github).
+I then read it into a list when the program runs.
+There are other methods you can research (ie using ENV variables) but this method is adequate for me and I can use it on both the esp32 and Rpi.(make sure your mosquitto.conf is set up with allow_anonymous set to false) When the devices log in the user/password is sent in clear text (not secure) but again is adequate for my project needs.
+There are more sequre methods using TLS/SSL Security or encrypting the payload if necessary._

 ---

+### MQTT Explorer
 MQTT Explorer is a great tool for watching messages between your clients and broker.
 You can also manually enter a topic and send a msg to test your code.
 This is useful for first setting up your code and trouble shooting.

 ![MQTT Explorer](images/MQTT-explorer.png "MQTT Explorer")